 Figure 34: Route and its related classes: Node and Edge

 Requirements

 In this subsection, the requirements for implementing IndoorGML Part 1 – Conceptual Model are defined.
-The implementation of IndorrGML Part I SHALL be in conformance with the requirements given in the list below.
+The implementation of IndoorGML Part I SHALL be in conformance with the requirements given in the list below.